To heal your brain after stroke, you need to approach it from the head and the heart.

 Stroke recovery can take a serious toll on your happiness, and that can set back your progress.

 You need to foster a place of love and happiness within yourself first, and then all your efforts will flourish.

-You will be able to achieve a full recovery because you simply think you can.
+You will be able to achieve a full recovery from stroke because you simply think you can.

 And we’re going to show you how to retrain those thoughts to set you up for success.

 Boost Your Recovery with Mindfulness – Backed by Science